Operational Best Practices for Statewide Large-Scale Assessment Programs 2013 Edition

 |publication pdf||Click here to purchase this publication.|

-Inasmuch as the scope of the Operational Best Practices is limited to large-scale state assessment programs, the WG acknowledges that this document may not be precisely applicable to all testing protocols and systems, including those used on an international basis.
-Nevertheless, ATP and CCSSO believe that this document provides a solid framework from which others might seek to define a set of practices tailored to their testing programs; accordingly, ATP and CCSSO encourage others to use this document for that purpose.
-Moreover, the two organizations fully recognize that the testing process is not static; therefore, they expect that the Best Practices will be reviewed on a periodic basis, updated to account for changes in technology or testing methodologies (e.g., a growing reliance on online testing), to ensure that content remains viable.
+Inasmuch as the scope of the Operational Best Practices is limited to large-scale state assessment programs, the ATP and CCSSO acknowledge that this document may not be precisely applicable to all testing protocols and systems, including those used on an international basis.
+Nevertheless, sponsoring organizations believe that this document provides a solid framework from which others might seek to define a set of practices tailored to their testing programs; accordingly, ATP and CCSSO encourage others to use this document for that purpose.